Weekly market wrap

 The week ahead

-Important economic releases this week include CPI inflation data and a read on consumer sentiment.
+Important economic releases this week include PCE inflation and the FOMC meeting.

 Review last week's weekly market update.